rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

-2. Using an overly wide volatile load or store operation which cannot be carried out by a single hardware load and store instruction will not result in a compilation error, but in the silent emission of multiple hardware load or store instructions, which might be a logic error in the users' program.
+2. Using an overly wide volatile load or store operation which cannot be carried out by a single hardware load and store instruction will not result in a compilation error, but in the silent emission of multiple hardware load or store instructions, which might be a logic error in some programs.

 By implementing support for LLVM's atomic volatile operations, and encouraging their use on every hardware that supports them, we eliminate these divergences